Japanese Lesson Downloads

 Here are four scenarios to consider:

 A. If you have a relatively slow internet connection, you may find that when you use the “ordinary” download method (clicking on the blue links on this page) your downloads seem to “time out.”
 Or, as a number of students have reported, some audio files may not play properly after you have downloaded them using the “ordinary” method.
 In that case, use the FTP method, as described below, since the FTP method will allow you to download large amounts of data reliably, with no risk of timing out or acquiring damaged files.
-Also, the files available via the FTP method are ordinary mp3 files and do not need to be unzipped.

 B. If you intend to download a large number of files at once, you will also find it more convenient to use the FTP method.
 Note that I cannot guarantee that this site will be operational forever.
 Therefore, I suggest that you consider downloading all of the files now.
 The best method for downloading all of the files at once is the FTP method described below.
 This method will allow you to place the files that you want to download into a single queue, and your computer will download them reliably, regardless of how long it takes.